Ramona's Cuisine

 • Add the sugar (100g), put in the gelatin and stir until both sugar and the gelatin has melted.

-• Take out a cupcake silicone tray (24 holes) and pour into each hole 1-2 tbsp (depending on how big/deep the tbsp is - but the thickness of the jelly should be of around 3 mm).
+• Take out a cupcake silicone tray (24 holes) and pour into each hole 1-2 tablespoon (depending on how big/deep the tablespoon is - but the thickness of the jelly should be of around 3 mm).

 • Place this on a flat surface in the fridge or somewhere cool to chill.
 Allow it 1-2 hours to set and coagulate - check from time to time as in the fridge this will get ready quicker.